vijay-hcl-epl/LDD/pol-sel/readme.txt

 =========
 This project demonstrates the below concepts

-1. How to use poll or select on a fd?
+1. How to use poll or select on a fd in user space?
 2. How to implement poll file operations function in a driver.

 Test Application
 ================
 The test applications reader.c and writer.c opens the same device file /dev/polsel for reading and writing respectively.
-In a while loop, it receives user input and based on that it does read or write or ioctl on the device file.
+In a while loop, it receives user input and based on that it does read or write on the device file.

 Procedure to Test
 =================